WesleyTavaresDev/ProgrammingProblems-III/README.md

         • 3.
 Write a Java program to test if an array contains a specific value.

 # Object-Oriented Programming (oop)

 1. Print the average of three numbers entered by user by creating a class named 'Average' having a method to calculate and print the average.

-2. Create the Person class with the following characteristics:
+2. *Create the Person class with the following characteristics*:

         • attributes: age and day, month and year of birth, person's name